 Method

-In a bowl, whisk together all purpose flour, rice flour, sea salt, double action baking powder, eggs, sugar and water.
-Wrap the bowl in a plastic wrap and refrigerate for 5 hours or overnight.
+In a bowl, whisk together all purpose flour, rice flour, sea salt, baking powder, baking soda, eggs, sugar and water.
+Wrap the bowl in a plastic wrap and let the batter rest for 2 to 3 hours or overnight in the fridge.

 Lightly oil a small non-stick pan or a crepe pan (about 5 - 6 inches diameter) over a moderate heat.
 When the pan is hot, add about 3-4 Tbsp batter, evenly coating the pan.
 Cook for about 1 minute, as the batter sets and forms small bubbles, loosen the edges with a palette knife.
 Sprinkle some sugar and peanuts on top of the pancake.
-Continue to cook until the pancake is light golden brown in color.
+Continue to cook until the pancake is light golden brown in color, about 4 to 6 minutes.
 Then top it with 1 tsp of butter and some cream corn.
 Lift the pancake from the pan, fold into half and serve immediately.

 I added about 7 oz water to the mix.
 I'm making it tonight so will let you know how it turns out :)